amittal-tcd/my_rep/The Big Black Box/readme.md

   - Imputer combination are used to impute the data
   - Data is sent to the modeller that selects the modelling algorithm, which randomly selects an algorithm and calculates validation error from a peice of data from train data we set aside right from the beginning
   - The results are cross validated with multiple validation data segments and summarised in a csv file
-  -

 ### Tech
-B3 uses a number of open source projects to work properly:
+B3 uses a number of open source projects:

 * [scikit-learn/scikit-learn] - https://github.com/scikit-learn/scikit-learn
 * [pandas-dev/pandas] - https://github.com/pandas-dev/pandas